How To Choose A Thermal Imager - OpticsPlanet.com

 How does thermal imaging work?

-Thermal imaging works by detecting infrared radiation, which is emitted as heat by objects.
-The imager translates these heat differences into a visual image, allowing you to see heat signatures even in complete darkness.
+Thermal imaging works by detecting infrared radiation, which is emitted as heat by all objects.
+The imager translates these heat differences into a visual image, allowing you to see objects based on their temperature rather than visible light.

 Can thermal imagers see through walls?

-No, thermal imagers cannot see through solid objects like walls, glass, or dense foliage.
-They detect surface temperatures and heat emissions, but cannot penetrate solid materials.
+No, thermal imagers cannot see through solid objects like walls, doors, or thick clothing.
+They detect surface temperatures and heat signatures, but they cannot penetrate solid barriers.
+Hollywood depictions are often inaccurate.

-What is the difference between thermal and night vision?
+What is the difference between thermal imaging and night vision?

-What refresh rate is best for a thermal imager?
+What does refresh rate mean for a thermal imager?

 More Tactical & Gear Videos You Might Like